insight-platform/Savant/docs/source/savant_101/27_working_with_models.rst

 The ``mean_file`` parameter defines the name of the file with the mean values for data preprocessing.
 The file must be in PPM format.
 It makes sense to use this file if you already have it, in general, it is easier to specify the necessary mean values and scaling factor for preprocessing in the input section.

-The ``input`` section describes the peculiarities of the model input.
-Names of input layers, dimensionality, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
-Further, when describing model formats or types of models, this section will be covered in more detail.
+The ``input`` section describes the model input: names of input layers, dimensionality, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
+This section will be covered in more detail later, when describing model formats or types of models.

-The ``output`` section describes the peculiarities of the model output.
-Names of output layers, converters, selectors, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
-Further, when describing model formats, this section will be covered in more detail.
+The ``output`` section describes the model output: names of output layers, converters, selectors, etc. The mandatory or optional nature of the parameters in this section depends on the model format, as well as on the type of model.
+This section will be covered in more detail later, when describing model formats.

 To accelerate inference in the framework, Nvidia TensorRT is used.
 To use a model in a pipeline, it must be presented in one of the formats supported by TensorRT: